Developers’ Guide#

 Example:

-git clone --recurse-submodule git@github.com:TomographicImaging/CIL.git
+git clone --recurse-submodule git@github.com:TomographicImaging/CIL

 cd CIL